 If you’re nonetheless inclined to work with a budget of £0.00, then this post will show you how, in detail.

-I should confess, a secondary objective of mine in doing so, is to demonstrate just how much legwork Keia saves you.
+I should confess, a secondary objective of mine in doing so, is to demonstrate just how much routine work and time Keia saves you.

 It’s an honest report of course, combining universal business fundamentals with learnings from experienced Reiki business owners.

-You’ll see for yourself that every component has an important role to play in satisfying your customers, or finding you new ones, so that your Reiki practice can thrive.
+You’ll see for yourself that every component has an important role to play in satisfying your clients, or finding you new ones, so that your Reiki practice can thrive.

 Then when you’re able to spend a little, to regain precious time and ensure priceless peace of mind, we’ll be here for you.